Novy God: Israel

 In Israel, Novy God (נובי גוד) is celebrated by many first– and second–generation Russian Jewish immigrants from the Soviet Union, with celebrations being particularly prominent in cities with large ex-Soviet populations such as Ashdod, Ashqelon, Beersheba, Netanya, and Haifa.
 Some customs have been adapted for the Israeli environs; celebrations are usually aligned with Moscow time, and Russians often purchase either fir trees from Arab Christians in the Old City of Jerusalem and Jaffa, or palm trees, for the New Year tree.

 New Year's Eve celebrations that are associated with the Gregorian calendar or Christianity are referred to as Silvester to distinguish them from the Jewish New Year of Rosh Hashanah (which takes place 2–3 months earlier).
-As Pope Sylvester I is considered to have been an anti-semite, New Year's Eve celebrations have not been as popular among the Israeli Jew population.
+As Pope Sylvester I is considered to have been an antisemite, New Year's Eve celebrations have not been as popular among the Israeli Jew population.
 Those who celebrate Novy God are sometimes seen as out of line with the national Jewish identity despite the event's lack of religious affiliation, with some having confused it for Christmas or Silvester; amongst ultra-orthodox groups, anti-Novy God flyers and chain letters are common, and in 2004 a bill that would ban the presentation of Christmas iconography in schools was presented to the Knesset.

 By the 2010s, the holiday's reputation had begun to improve: workers and Russian Jewish students received the ability to take 1 January off.
 In the late-2010s, campaigns were undertaken to promote public awareness of the holiday among Israelis and the 1.5 generation, while retail stores began to stock Novy God-related goods and hold sales for the holiday, and Prime Minister Benjamin Netanyahu began to acknowledge the holiday in his greetings.

 It is common to allow soldiers of Russian-speaking heritage serving in noncombat facilities to go on leave on the night of the 31st to allow them to celebrate the holiday; however, this is not enforced by official order.